Dowreh Rural District

-Dowreh Rural District (دهستان دوره) is in the Central District (Note: Formerly Chegeni District, and previously Dowreh-ye Chegeni District) of Chegeni County, (Note: Formerly Dowreh County) Lorestan province, Iran.
+Dowreh Rural District (دهستان دوره) is in the Central District (Note: Formerly Chegeni District) of Chegeni County, (Note: Formerly Dowreh County) Lorestan province, Iran.
 It is administered from the city of Sarab-e Dowreh.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of Chegeni District (Note: Formerly Dowreh-ye Chegeni District and renamed the Central District of Chegeni County) in Khorramabad County) was 9,208 in 2,052 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the former Dowreh-ye Chegeni District in Khorramabad County) was 9,208 in 2,052 households.
 There were 9,444 inhabitants in 2,349 households at the following census of 2011, by which time the district had been separated from the county in the establishment of Dowreh County.
-(Note: Renamed Chegeni County) The 2016 census measured the population of the rural district as 8,907 in 2,484 households.
-The most populous of its 45 villages was Naveh Kesh, with 983 people.
+(Note: Renamed Chegeni County) The rural district was transferred to the new Chegeni District.
+(Note: Renamed the Central District) The 2016 census measured the population of the rural district as 8,907 in 2,484 households.
+The most populous of its 45 villages was Sarab-e Naveh Kesh, with 983 people.